Rashmeet09/myWebPage/content/publication/UAI23/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *The Conference on Uncertainty in Artificial Intelligence, (In submission) 2023*
+publication: In *The Conference on Uncertainty in Artificial Intelligence, 2023*
 publication_short: In *UAI, 2023*

-abstract: "In many real-world problems, the learning agent needs to learn a problem's abstractions and solution simultaneously.
+abstract: "In many real-world problems, the learning agent needs to learn a problem’s abstractions and solution simultaneously.
 However, most such abstractions need to be designed and refined by hand for different problems and domains of application.
-This paper presents a novel top-down approach for constructing state abstractions while carrying out reinforcement learning.
-Starting with state variables and a simulator, it presents a novel domain-independent approach for dynamically computing an abstraction based on the dispersion of Q-values in abstract states as the agent continues acting and learning.
-Extensive empirical evaluation on multiple domains and problems shows that this approach automatically learns abstractions that are finely-tuned to the problem, yield powerful sample efficiency, and result in the RL agent significantly outperforming existing approaches."
+This paper presents a novel top-down approach for constructing state abstractions while carrying out reinforcement learning (RL).
+Starting with state variables and a simulator, it presents a novel domain-independent approach for dynamically computing an abstraction based on the dispersion of temporal difference errors in abstract states as the agent continues acting and learning.
+Extensive empirical evaluation on multiple domains and problems shows that this approach automatically learns semantically rich abstractions that are finely-tuned to the problem, yield strong sample efficiency, and result in the RL agent significantly outperforming existing approaches."

 # Summary.
 An optional shortened abstract.
 summary: